tarunhk/Fraud-Detection-in-Credit-Card-Transactions/README.md

-# 💳 Credit Card Fraud Detection System (End-to-End Machine Learning with Explainable AI)
+# 💳 Credit Card Fraud Detection System

 ## 📌 Project Description
-The Credit Card Fraud Detection System is a production-style, end-to-end Machine Learning project designed to detect fraudulent financial transactions in highly imbalanced datasets.
-The system integrates supervised learning (XGBoost) with anomaly detection techniques (Isolation Forest) to improve detection accuracy and robustness.
-To enhance transparency and trust, Explainable AI (SHAP) is incorporated to interpret model predictions at both global and local levels.
-The entire pipeline is deployed using Streamlit, enabling real-time predictions and interactive visualization.
+The **Credit Card Fraud Detection System** is an end-to-end machine learning application designed to identify fraudulent transactions from financial data.

+This system uses **XGBoost for classification**, **Isolation Forest for anomaly detection**, and **SHAP for explainable AI**.
+It also includes an interactive **Streamlit web application** for real-time predictions and visualization.

+The project demonstrates the use of:
+- Machine Learning Models
+- Data Preprocessing
+- Imbalanced Data Handling
+- Model Evaluation Metrics
+- Explainable AI (SHAP)
+- Web Application Development

+---

 ## 🎯 Objective
-To design and implement a scalable fraud detection pipeline that accurately identifies fraudulent transactions, handles severe class imbalance, provides model interpretability, and delivers a user-friendly web interface for real-time inference.
+To build a fraud detection system that:
+- Identifies fraudulent transactions accurately
+- Handles imbalanced datasets effectively
+- Provides explainable predictions
+- Visualizes model performance
+- Deploys as an interactive web application

+---

 ## 🛠 Technologies Used
 - Python